jbakse/site_builder/content/pixels/index.md

 ### Read Pixels Example 1

-This example loads the image of Earth, loops over its pixels, and multiplies each pixel's color with a random color.
+This example loads the image of Earth, loops over its pixels, and white pixels to red and black pixels to blue.

 ::: js-lab
 /pixels/sketches/read_pixels_alt.js